-Several of the cold water species char, burbot, smelt, vendace, lavaret, grayling, salmon and trout are of economic importance.
-Revenue from fishing is expected to decrease by about 10 per cent in the inland areas of northern Sweden, since the decrease in trout and char cannot be compensated by an increase in warm water species.
+fish, grayling, salmon and trout, or all economic importance.
+Returns from fishing are estimated to decrease by about 10 % in inland areas of northern Sweden, as a decline in trout and child is not compensated by an increase in warm water species.

-The reduced salt content in the Baltic Sea favours species such as vendace, which is a very important fish species in the Gulf of Bothnia.
-Even though it is disadvantaged by the temperature increase, its southward expansion will be favoured.
+The reduced salt content in the Baltic Sea favours species such as for example vendace, which is a very important species for fishing

-- Negative economic effects of climate change can be countered by eliminating obstacles to migration in water areas to stimulate species to colonise suitable bodies of freshwater.
-(Comment by the County Administrative Board: should only be attempted where it is anthropogenic migratory obstacles that are preventing the spread.
-Possible measures should be weighed against other interests.) - Watercourses should be restored to their original function of slowing and storing water to counter the negative effects of extreme flows. - In the short-term: continue work to limit fishing catches. - Retain or increase migratory options between and within water systems.
-Alternatively, one can consider artificial distribution of fish.
-(Comment by the County Administrative Board: should only be attempted in cases where it is anthropogenic migratory obstacles that are hindering spread.)
+Negative economic effects of climate change can be countered by eliminating migration obstacles in the water landscape to encourage species to colonise suitable freshwater bodies.

+Comment from the County Administrative Board: should only take place in cases where it is anthropogenic migration obstacles that prevent dissemination.
+Possible measures should be weighed against other interests.

+Watercourses should be restored so that they regain their function of slowing and storing water to counteract the negative effects of extreme flows.
+In the short term: continued work to limit fish catches.
+Retain or increase migratory options between and within water systems.
+Alternatively, artificial dissemination of fish can be considered

+Comment from County Administrative Board: should only take place in cases where it is anthropogenic migration obstacles that prevent dissemination. in the Bothnian Sea.
+Even though it is disadvantaged by rising temperatures, its southward distribution will be favoured.

-A mean temperature increase of 2.5 to 4.5° and less seasonal variation, but a greater total discharge from large watercourses, mean that considerable changes can be expected in the ecosystems of The Gulf of Bothnia in a longterm perspective.
-This is strongly affected by the big rivers and other freshwater flows, and will mean among other things comprehensive changes to the conditions for the species that migrate between fresh water and the sea.
+A mean temperature increase of 2.5-4.5 degrees and reduced seasonal variation but greater combined total outflow into larger watercourses mean that significant changes can be expected in the Bothnian Sea ecosystem in a long-term perspective.
+This is considerably affected by the major rivers and other freshwater flows and will among other things mean radical changes in conditions for the species migrating between fresh water and the sea.

-Spawning and smolt growth among fish species that undertake seasonal migrations are adapted to the increase in plankton production that occurs in connection with spring and early summer peak flows, both in the watercourses themselves and in river estuaries.
-Its early stages of life are strongly affected by variations in the supply of food in the form of animal plankton.
-Climate change is expected to mean increased run-off with increased transport of humus into the sea, which can lead to reduced production of animal plankton.
+Spawning and the growth of fry in fish species that undertake seasonal migrations are adapted to the increased plankton production that arises in connection with spring and early summer flow peaks in both watercourses themselves and rivermouth areas.
+The survival of fish fry in early stages of life is strongly affected by variations in the supply of food in the form of animal plankton.
+Climate change is expected to bring increased run-off with increased transport of humus out into the sea, which can lead to reduced production of animal plankton.

-Due to high water temperatures, the growth period of salmon in the Baltic can be extended.
-This can result in the salmon maturing and returning to their natal rivers at an earlier age.
+Due to high water temperatures, the growth period of salmon in the Baltic Sea may be extended.
+This can result in the salmon sexually maturing and returning to their home river at an earlier age.

-Attention should be given to the fact that a species like the salmon in northern Sweden rivers goes through about 14 to 20 generations in a century.
-This is a very short time for adapting to new life conditions.

-Since the ice season is expected to become on average two months shorter in the Gulf of Bothnia, and the shortening of the ice season will affect the life conditions of the ringed seal and the grey seal.
+It is also worthy of attention that a species such as the salmon in North Swedish rivers has about 14-20 generations in 100 years.
+That is an extremely short time for adaptation to new life conditions.
+Since the ice season is expected to decrease by on average two months in the Gulf of Bothnia, and since the spread of ice is decreasing, this will affect life conditions for the ringed seal and grey seal.